TomfromBerlin/bashrc/README.md

 + `lolcat` - It is like *cat* but colorized.
 (Debian an derivates`sudo apt install lolcat`; Ubuntu: (probably) `pkexec apt install lolcat`)

 Instead of using the command line to install programs you can use a package manager like *synaptic* or (if you insists to work in a shell) *aptitude*.
 Its more convenient.

+## Configure your prompt conveniently
+This .bashrc makes the prompt configuration a little bit easier.
+Nonetheless it is often a pain in the a...

+But there are some awesome guys around that will help you.
+One of them is [Scriptim](]https://github.com/Scriptim/) and he made a phantastic tool: the [Bash Prompt Generator](https://github.com/Scriptim/bash-prompt-generator).
+You can use this tool to preformat your prompt and afterwards you can change colors into a human readable format.
+How this works you can learn while studying the file `/bashcfg/.colors`